nrfconnect/sdk-nrf/doc/nrf/doc_build.rst

 ****************

 Before you can build the documentation, install the |NCS| as described in :ref:`gs_installing`.
-The installation includes all tools required for building the documentation.
+The installation includes all tools required for building the documentation except for the module recommonmark, which you can install by running ``pip install recommonmark``.
 See the *Installing the documentation processors* section in the :ref:`zephyr:zephyr_doc` developer guide for information about supported versions of the documentation tools.

 .. note::